mbdemoraes/moafs/README.md

-#Abstract
+# Abstract

 `MOAFS` is a library for the Massive Online Analysis (MOA) [1] framework.
-It is based on the MOAReduction [2] extension and contains the implementation of seven feature selection algorithms used as dimensionality reduction techniques in data streams classification problems, especially in the text-domain field.
+It is based on the MOAReduction [2] extension and contains the implementation of seven feature selection algorithms to be used as dimensionality reduction techniques in data streams classification problems, especially in the text-domain field.

-#Installation and requirements
+# Installation and requirements

 Simply download the `moafs.jar` and add this file in the "lib" folder in the directory where MOA is installed.
 Then add `moafs.jar` to the classpath when launching MOA: